An upper bound on the size of avoidance couplings: Abstract

 \section{Abstract}

 We show that a coupling of non-colliding simple random walkers on the complete graph on $n$ vertices can include at most $n - \log n$ walkers.
 This improves the only previously known upper bound of $n-2$ due to Angel, Holroyd, Martin, Wilson, and Winkler ({\it Electron.~Commun.~Probab.~18}, 2013).
 The proof considers couplings of i.i.d.~sequences of Bernoulli random variables satisfying a similar avoidance property, for which there is separate interest.
-Our bound in this setting should be closer to optimal.